Brite Advisors Pty Ltd

 Please note, for the avoidance of doubt, any communications concerning the Client AuM issued to you by any persons other than the Receivers and their firm, McGrathNicol, are not authorised by the Receivers.
 If you receive any communications regarding the Client AuM and are unsure of whether it has been authorised by the Receivers, please contact us at briteadvisors@mcgrathnicol.com.
 We strongly caution Trustees and Beneficiaries against interacting with these third parties in respect of the Client AuM.

-30. Payment of Advisory and Trustees’ Fees
+29. Payment of Advisory and Trustees’ Fees

 The Receivers are of the view that the Advisory and/or Trustees’ fees are not trading expenses of Brite Advisors and therefore, they are unable to pay them while the current asset preservation orders remain in place.

-31. Beneficiaries' concerns about their Trustees
+30. Beneficiaries' concerns about their Trustees

-The Receivers have reported their concerns in making distributions to Corporate Trustees where (i) that Corporate Trustees is not independent of Brite Advisors, (ii) there is no documentation between the Corporate Trustee and Brite Advisors, and (iii) the Corporate Trustees have not engaged with or cooperated with the Receivers.
-However, the Receivers consider that the relationship between Beneficiaries and Corporate Trustees is a matter for them, and that Beneficiaries who have concerns about their Corporate Trustee should seek their own independent legal and financial advice and take steps to address that concern as appropriate.
+The Receivers have received correspondence from several Beneficiaries indicating concern regarding their Trustee's independence or connection with Brite Group entities or associates.
+The Receivers maintain the position that the relationship between Beneficiaries and Corporate Trustees is a matter for them, and that the Beneficiaries who have concerns about their Corporate Trustee should seek their own advice and take steps to address that concern as appropriate.

-32. AFCA – Compensation Scheme of Last Resort (CSLR).
+31. AFCA – Compensation Scheme of Last Resort (CSLR).

 The Receivers are aware of the CSLR scheme and have been considering the availability of this scheme to the Beneficiaries of Brite Advisors.
 The eligibility criteria to access the CSLR scheme, and the interaction between administration of the CSLR scheme and the distribution of the Client AuM within the Federal Court Proceedings, are complex matters which the Receivers are currently working through with their legal advisers and the Australian regulators.